jwnwilson/django_react_redux_webapp/README.md

 Features:
 - CMS to power Django Restful API
 - API data to power a modular react app
-- Webpack spliting, each reach component is loaded as needed
+- Modular React Front end with code spliting, each reach component is loaded as needed
 - Setup as a PWA with limit offline support
+- Server side rendering and SEO optimisation for react app

 This is my attempt to build a reusable project to build any type of website I need, completely over-engineered for learning and fun but also I can take parts of it away and use in other project.
 I also wanted to use this project to see how many pieces of tech I could glue together to see how well they worked together, I think the results I got have been better than I expected.